douaeelh2/Java-Doc/README.md

    ```

  ### 2. Inheritance
-   - Inheritance is a mechanism in which a new class inherits properties and behavior (methods) from an existing class.
+   - `Inheritance` is a mechanism in which a new class inherits properties and behavior (methods) from an existing class.
-   - promoting code reuse, class hierarchy, and object specialization.
+   - Promoting code reuse, class hierarchy, and object specialization.

    ```java
     // Parent class